 The Performance Jury is convened at the end of each semester.
 Each student enrolled in an applied music performance course is required to be evaluated by the Jury respective to their applied music area.
-The purpose of the Jury is to determine if the student will be permitted to continue private study for the next semester and at what level.
+The purpose of the Jury is to provide a summative evaluation of the student's achievement and to determine if the student will be permitted to continue private study on that particular instrument for the next semester and at what level.